 \subsubsection{2D \& 3D Patches}

-Patches are taking small portion of the slice/volume and perform segmentation over.
-A theoretical background for why it works is provided in \cite{Chen2015}, and some of the reasons are mentioned here.
-Especially for the 3D case, GPU and extensive computations are the barrier for evaluating volumes in one shot.
+Taking patches means that the programmer extracts small portions of the slice/volume and then inputs them to the fully convolutional network (FCN) to perform the segmentation.
+Theoretical background for why it works is provided in \cite{Chen2015}, and some of the reasons are mentioned here.
+Especially for the 3D case, GPU and extensive computations are the barriers to evaluating volumes in one shot.
 Thus, researchers opt to take 3D chunks from the volumetric scan to process, which can have homogeneous dimensions as in \cite{Wang2019abdominal,Zhang2018liver, Cheema2019}, or can have heterogeneous dimensions \cite{Roth2018article}.
 It is worth noting that in \cite{Roth2018article}, the effect of overlapping patches is studied against non-overlapping ones.
-In general for both 2D and 3D, it helps the model to generalize better to unseen real-life scenarios when the segmentation is done over patches instead of the whole slice/volume.
-Moreover, as in \cite{Li2015}, 2D patches are very convenient when the TOI is small in nature, e.g. tumors and vessels within the liver, as processing the whole liver would be redundant when segmenting such tissues.
+In general, for both 2D and 3D, it helps the model to generalize better to unseen real-life scenarios when the segmentation is done over patches instead of the whole slice/volume.
+Moreover, as in \cite{Li2015}, 2D patches are very convenient when the TOI is small, e.g., tumors and vessels within the liver, as processing the whole liver would be redundant when segmenting such tissues.